Search models, users, collections, and posts

 If you don't have a picatinny rail on the underside of your hand guard, they're easy to print and widely available online in aluminum.
 I am very satisfied with this model, I don't intend to make it natively m-lok or keymod.

 I am not using this for airsoft and I don't expect many others will, either.
-I recommend printing this with a 0.4mm nozzle (the standard), a minimum of 4 walls, and at least 50% infill.
+It's up to you to figure out if this is legal where you live.
+I recommend printing with a 0.4mm nozzle (the standard), a minimum of 4 walls, and at least 50% infill.
+I prefer the TPU parts between 20% and 50% infill with basic fuzzy skin.

-Print in the orientation of my model with the baracade stop at the top.
+Print in the orientation of my model with the barricade stop at the top.
 I intentionally baked angles into the model so the walls aren't stacked perfectly on top of each other.
 This significantly strengthens the parts by making a subtle 🧱 brick wall pattern.

 You'll need hardware.
 It's designed for 4x M3 x 30 Button Head screws and 4x slim M3 JAM nuts (mcmaster PN 90710A030 or equivalent).
 You can use M3 x 30 Socket Heads and M3 regular nuts (listed below), but it won't look as pretty.
 The recess for the screwhead and the nuts is sized correctly for the narrower hardware, other stuff will be slightly proud of the plastic.
 It's barely noticeable, but worth mentioning.

 If you print this, please let me know what filaments you used and how it went!
 My filament choices were thoroughly dried sunlu pla+ magenta, creality PETG magenta, and sunlu TPU.
-I strongly recommend against pla-cf and petg-cf for ANY part that might regularly come in contact with your skin.

-Comment & Rating (5)
+Comment & Rating (4)

 (0/1000)